This Week in Petroleum History, August 20 – 26

 August 24, 1892 – Gladys City Oil Company founded by “Prophet of Spindletop”

-Patillo Higgins, who will become known as the “Prophet of Spindletop,” founded the Gladys City Oil, Gas & Manufacturing Company 125 year ago.
+Patillo Higgins, who will become known as the “Prophet of Spindletop,” founded the Gladys City Oil, Gas & Manufacturing Company.

 Higgins, a self-taught geologist, and three partners leased 2,700 acres near Beaumont, Texas.
 He was convinced that an area known as “Big Hill” – Spindletop Hill – four miles south of Beaumont, contained oil.
 Almost all earth science experts said he was wrong.

 Higgins had noticed oil and natural gas seeping on the hill while taking his Sunday school class on picnics.
-He later oversaw the planning of Gladys City, named for his favorite Sunday school student.
+He later supervised the planning of Gladys City, which he named for his favorite Sunday school student.